LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-4/exercises/_index.md

 Before you open up Tableau, take some time to brainstorm.
 You need to create at least three visualizations, representing three spreads in your Tableau bullet journal.
 If you are already a bullet journal advocate, do you want to recreate three spreads you have already made?
 Are you struggling to think of what data you could track with Tableau?
 People have created so many wonderful different spreads in bullet journals, so here are just a few ideas to get you started.

 1. water intake
-1. Exercise data, such as: steps and workout trackers
+1. exercise data, such as steps and workout trackers
 1. hours of sleep
 1. screentime
 1. mood tracker